cqframework/CQL-Formatting-and-Usage-Wiki/README.md

 Please feel free to submit edits, comments, and concerns to this wiki, as well as examples of formatting and usage.
 We encourage active participation and look forward to your feedback!

-Use the Wiki link at the top of this page, or follow this [link](wiki)
+Use the Wiki link at the top of this page, or follow this [link](https://github.com/esacinc/CQL-Formatting-and-Usage-Wiki/wiki).

 The Clinical Quality Framework Team